janlisec/CorrectOverloadedPeaks/README.md

 ## Quick Example

-This is a basic example, modelling a flat topped peak first and restoring the true shape assuming a Gaussian peak shape afterwards.
+This is a basic example, modeling a flat topped peak first and restoring the true shape assuming a Gaussian peak shape afterwards.

 ``` r